Aircraft catapult: Electromagnetic catapult

 Linear induction motors have been experimented with before, such as Westinghouse's Electropult system in 1945.
 However, at the beginning of the 21st century, navies again started experimenting with catapults powered by linear induction motors and electromagnets.
 Electromagnetic catapult would be more energy efficient on nuclear-powered aircraft carriers and would alleviate some of the dangers posed by using pressurized steam.
 On gas-turbine powered ships, an electromagnetic catapult would eliminate the need for a separate steam boiler for generating catapult steam.
-The U.S. Navy's Gerald R. Ford-class aircraft carriers and PLA Navy’s Type 003 aircraft carrier included electromagnetic catapults in their design.
+The U.S. Navy's Gerald R. Ford-class aircraft carriers and PLA Navy's Type 003 aircraft carrier included electromagnetic catapults in their design.

+Combustion catapult

+An alternative approach to solving the problem posed by steam catapults was to power the shuttle with a small rocket integrated into the catapult shuttle using jet fuel and compressed air.
+Presenting many of the same potential benefits as the electromagnetic catapult, a combustion catapult system known as the C-14 Internal Combustion Catapult Powerplant was developed by Reaction Motors starting in 1954.
+A full-scale mockup of the system was installed at Naval Air Station Lakehurst, and proved capable of generating 70,000,000 ftlbf of energy compared to 66,000,000 ftlbf of the existing C-13, but the system was never fielded.
+Originally intended for use on USS Enterprise (CVN-65), the ship was redesigned to use conventional C-13 catapults at the behest of Admiral Rickover shortly after launch in 1961 to reduce engineering risk and total cost.

 Civilian use

 From 1929, the German Norddeutscher Lloyd-liners SS Bremen and Europa were fitted with compressed air-driven catapults designed by the Heinkel Flugzeugwerke to launch mail-planes.
 These ships served the route between Germany and the United States.
 The aircraft, carrying mail–bags, would be launched as a mail tender while the ship was still many hundreds of miles from its destination, thus speeding mail delivery by about a day.
 Initially, Heinkel He 12 aircraft were used before they were replaced by Junkers Ju 46, which were in turn replaced by the Vought V-85G.